Contrast-Security-OSS/docs/content/tools/cli/Cli-tool.md

 npm install -g @contrast/contrast-sca
 ```

-Or, you can install the tool with Yarn via the following command:
+Or, you can install the tool with Yarn with the following command:

 ```
 yarn global add @contrast/contrast-sca